Genetic engineering: Inserting DNA into the host genome

 Further testing using PCR, Southern hybridization, and DNA sequencing is conducted to confirm that an organism contains the new gene.
 These tests can also confirm the chromosomal location and copy number of the inserted gene.
 The presence of the gene does not guarantee it will be expressed at appropriate levels in the target tissue so methods that look for and measure the gene products (RNA and protein) are also used.
-These include northern hybridisation, quantitative RT-PCR, Western blot, immunofluorescence, ELISA and phenotypic analysis.
+These include northern hybridisation, quantitative RT-PCR, Western blot, immunofluorescence, ELISA, and phenotypic analysis.

 The new genetic material can be inserted randomly within the host genome or targeted to a specific location.
 The technique of gene targeting uses homologous recombination to make desired changes to a specific endogenous gene.
 This tends to occur at a relatively low frequency in plants and animals and generally requires the use of selectable markers.
 The frequency of gene targeting can be greatly enhanced through genome editing.
-Genome editing uses artificially engineered nucleases that create specific double-stranded breaks at desired locations in the genome, and use the cell's endogenous mechanisms to repair the induced break by the natural processes of homologous recombination and nonhomologous end-joining.
+Genome editing utilizes artificially engineered nucleases that create specific double-stranded breaks at desired locations in the genome, and use the cell's endogenous mechanisms to repair the induced break by the natural processes of homologous recombination and nonhomologous end-joining.
 There are four families of engineered nucleases: meganucleases, zinc finger nucleases, transcription activator-like effector nucleases (TALENs), and the Cas9-guideRNA system (adapted from CRISPR).
-TALEN and CRISPR are the two most commonly used and each has its own advantages.
+TALEN and CRISPR are the two most commonly used, and each has its own advantages.
 TALENs have greater target specificity, while CRISPR is easier to design and more efficient.
 In addition to enhancing gene targeting, engineered nucleases can be used to introduce mutations at endogenous genes that generate a gene knockout.

 Applications

-Genetic engineering has applications in medicine, research, industry and agriculture and can be used on a wide range of plants, animals and microorganisms.
+Genetic engineering has applications in medicine, research, industry, and agriculture, and can be used on a wide range of plants, animals, and microorganisms.
 Bacteria, the first organisms to be genetically modified, can have plasmid DNA inserted containing new genes that code for medicines or enzymes that process food and other substrates.
-Plants have been modified for insect protection, herbicide resistance, virus resistance, enhanced nutrition, tolerance to environmental pressures and the production of edible vaccines.
-Most commercialised GMOs are insect resistant or herbicide tolerant crop plants.
-Genetically modified animals have been used for research, model animals and the production of agricultural or pharmaceutical products.
-The genetically modified animals include animals with genes knocked out, increased susceptibility to disease, hormones for extra growth and the ability to express proteins in their milk.
+Plants have been modified for insect protection, herbicide resistance, virus resistance, enhanced nutrition, tolerance to environmental pressures, and the production of edible vaccines.
+Most commercialised GMOs are insect-resistant or herbicide-tolerant crop plants.
+Genetically modified animals have been used for research, model animals, and the production of agricultural or pharmaceutical products.
+The genetically modified animals include animals with genes knocked out, increased susceptibility to disease, hormones for extra growth, and the ability to express proteins in their milk.